bcgov/mobile-developer-guide/docs/apple_app_signing.md

 * Turn off "automatically manage signing"
 * Download/Import the provisioning profile for your app

-Contact the [Developer Experience Team](contact.md) if you are not using GitHub.
-We will discuss other options for using the distribution certificate.
+Contact the [Developer Experience team](contact.md) if you are not using GitHub.
+We'll discuss other options for using the distribution certificate.

 #### Laptop build
 Are you releasing your app from a developer's laptop?
-Let the [Developer Experience Team](contact.md) know so we can give you access to the distribution certificate.
+Let the [Developer Experience team](contact.md) know so we can give you access to the distribution certificate.
 Then turn on "automatically manage signing" in the Signing & Capabilities -> Release tab in Xcode.

-However, we encourage you to use a CI/CD pipeline to build and release your app.
+We encourage you to use a CI/CD pipeline to build and release your app.
 It allows for repeatable builds and removes reliance on a developer's computer.

-## Provisioning Profiles
+## Provisioning profiles

 Provisioning profiles links the bundle id with a certificate and optional associated devices.
 As with certificates, there are also development and distribution provisioning profiles.